International Investors - can I add them to my fund?

 its a common question that we get from fund managers.

-If the foreign investor has a US EIN, they can join your fund using the LLC entity with US EIN number.
+They can join your fund using the LLC entity with US EIN number.

 - Tax filing requirements - the IRS implemented a requirement in 2022 that LLCs must provide its members with K2 and K3 forms in addition to K1 forms if a single international investor joins the LLC or the LLC does any foreign investments.
 K2/K3’s will add costs of the tax return for the fund.